-MATH 16 Concepts and Structures of 3 units Mathematics
+MATH 16 Concepts and Structures of Mathematics 3 units Transferable to CSU/UC-Unit limit

 Designed for students who plan to become elementary school teachers.
 Problem-solving, probability and statistics, measurement and the metric system, and geometry.
 Essays on topics of current interest to the teaching profession, class presentations, and a study of techniques and materials used in today's elementary school classroom may also be included.
 Prerequisite: MATH 51 and MATH 52.
 (L,M)